Seeing kids argue can be awkward and uncomfortable. Learn how to handle children’s social conflicts (and why you

 Don’t feel bad that the other child will walk away empty-handed.
-Honor your child’s decisions to continue playing alone with his shovel.
-Just as you would respect another child’s wish not to share, either.
+Honor your child’s decisions to continue playing alone with the shovel, just as you would respect another child’s wish not to share, either.

 5. Discuss the situation later

 What may seem like a simple scuffle between two kids can be a confusing moment for them.
 Think back to the “petty” drama you had as a child, how little fights among you and your friends caused you so much pain and anguish.

 These are real conflicts to your child as he tries to understand his emotions.
 He may need help and reassurance to sort through what just happened.
 Discussing the situation will also help him identify emotions.
 He’ll have a better idea of what to do next, and initiate his own solutions without adult help.

 I can understand why we’re quick to jump in and solve children’s social conflicts.

 And I will step in if either child is about to hurt the other.
 I’ll also guide them if it’s going nowhere.

 But social conflict isn’t another mess to clean up, another antic our kids have gotten themselves into.
 They’re still learning about our world and the ways we conduct ourselves among others.

-Teach your child at an early age how to acknowledge his emotions.
-How to handle other kids, peer rejection and other difficult situations.
-And he’ll navigate social conflicts throughout childhood, all without adult intervention.
+Teach your children at an early age how to acknowledge their emotions.
+Show them how to interact with other kids and handle peer rejection.
+In doing so, he’ll navigate social conflicts, without always relying on adult intervention.

-After all, a squabble at the park isn’t nearly the emergency that requires adult intervention we parents sometimes make it out to be.
+After all, a squabble at the park isn’t nearly the emergency that we sometimes make it out to be.